 - b.
 Report employment rates in the COA Annual Report. - c.
-If employment rates are lower than 80 percent averaged over the most recent five years, provide a status report to the Council identifying: - 1) The program's assessment of the reasons for the employment rate. - 2) Strategies the program has identified to increase the employment rate to 80 percent or above. - 2.
-Council actions - a.
+If employment rates are lower than 80 percent averaged over the most recent five years, provide a status report to the Council identifying: - 1) The program's assessment of the reasons for the employment rate. - 2) Strategies the program has identified to increase the employment rate to 80 percent or above.

+- a.
 Through the COA's Evaluation and Analysis Committee, review the five-year employment rates that each program must provide in the annual report. - b.
 Send a letter of concern to programs that have a five-year employment rate lower than 80 percent, directing the program to provide a status report to the Council that includes its assessment of the reasons for the rate and the strategies developed to improve the employment rate to 80 percent or above.

-- d.
+- c.
+Consider programs that fail to improve their five-year employment rates during the next two reporting periods to be out of compliance with the Council's Graduate Employment Rate policy and thus out of compliance with Standard I, Criterion A11 of the Standards for Accreditation of Nurse Anesthesia Educational Programs or Standard A.12 of the Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate. - d.
 Notify programs of their noncompliance.
 During the next reporting period the program must bring its five-year employment rate into compliance or face revocation of accreditation. - e.
 If the program's employment rate continues to fall below 80 percent during the next year, revoke its accreditation at the first meeting of the COA following the reporting period.
 The COA will approve exceptions to the deadline only for valid reasons, such as the size of the program and extenuating circumstances that the program has identified. - f.
 Ensure that revocation of accreditation is subject to reconsideration and appeal according to COA's policies.

-^{}This Standard is considered to be of critical concern in decisions regarding nurse anesthesia program accreditation.
+This Standard is considered to be of critical concern in decisions regarding nurse anesthesia program accreditation.